gregsantos/ip-derivative-agent/DEPLOYMENT_GUIDE.md

 ### If Owner Key is Lost

 - If using a single owner: Funds and control are **permanently lost**
-- This is why using a multisig for AGENT_ADDRESS is recommended
+- This is why using a multisig for AGENT_OWNER_ADDRESS is recommended
 - No recovery mechanism exists in the contract

 ## Best Practices Checklist